Accelerating Housing and Education Development on Public and Tax-exempt Land

 - Pilot creative approaches to leverage and make better use of urban land resources to achieve maximum community benefits.

-Home & Hope is generously supported by the Bill & Melinda Gates Foundation and the City of Seattle.
+Home & Hope is generously supported by the Bill & Melinda Gates Foundation, the City of Seattle, King County and Washington State Department of Commerce.